nickfargo/prochan/src/channel.coffee.md

 #### Channel state predicates

-Quickly computable predicates that make specific queries into the current state of the channel.
+Quickly computable specific queries into the current state of the channel.

 *See:* **[“The bits of channel state”][0]**